Continual Memorization of Factoids in Language Models: How Do Models Forget Factoids?

 \subsection{Understanding the Forgetting Patterns}

-We first establish the forgetting patterns in continual memorization by examining which intervening tasks affect the final accuracy most severely when trained on in the second stage.
+We first establish the forgetting patterns in continual memorization by examining which intervening tasks affect the final accuracy most severely when used in the second stage.
 Table~\ref{table:forgetting} shows the performance degradation of stage 1 tasks after training on stage 2 tasks.
-We observe that forgetting is most severe when stage 2 is also a factoid dataset, degrading accuracy for Key-Value Recall to $13.5\%$, PopQA to $47.0\%$, and TriviaQA to $39.8\%$ on average.
+We observe that forgetting is most severe when stage 2 is also a factoid dataset, degrading accuracy for KVR to $13.5\%$, PopQA to $47.0\%$, and TriviaQA to $39.8\%$ on average.
 In fact, with LAMA these accuracies fall to $2.1\%, 7.7\%$ and $4.3\%$ respectively---far below the numbers seen with non-factoid datasets.
-This corroborates findings from the continual learning literature which suggest catastrophic forgetting happens when two tasks are similar and therefore interfere~\citep{farajtabar2020orthogonal, bennani2020generalisation, doan2021theoretical}.
-In general, non-factoid datasets see a lesser effect, though some datasets like GSM8k still bring about a significant drop.
+This corroborates findings from the continual learning literature which suggest catastrophic forgetting happens when two tasks are similar and therefore cause interference~\citep{farajtabar2020orthogonal, bennani2020generalisation, doan2021theoretical}.
+While the overall trend holds, we note caveats in \S\ref{app:tab1caveat}.